tedorellana/learning/SAA-C03.md

 ---

+# Deployment Strategies #
+### Canary Release ###
+A canary release is a deployment strategy whereby changes are initially released to a small subset of users.
+The system is then carefully monitored for signs of trouble, using both business KPIs and operational metrics.
+Once you’re confident that your changes have not adversely impacted functionality, performance or security, you can roll out the changes to remaining users either in further increments or all at once.
+The initial group of users that receive the update act as the metaphorical canaries in a coalmine; if an issue is detected following the release, the damage is limited to them.
+Most of your users, therefore, remain unaware and unaffected.
+Canary releases are useful when deploying high-risk changes that cannot be adequately tested in staging environments.
+For web-based systems, implementing a canary release involves hosting two versions of your product, controlling the traffic routed to each, and proactively monitoring the health of both.
+For installed products, you can make a new version available to a subset of users.
+Still, you have less control over when they apply the update, so it can take longer to determine whether your changes are ready to be released more widely.

+###  Amazon RDS Blue/Green Deployments ###
+You can make and test database changes before implementing them in a production environment.
+A blue/green deployment creates a staging environment that copies the production environment.
+In a blue/green deployment, the blue environment is the current production environment.
+The green environment is the staging environment.
+The staging environment stays in sync with the current production environment using logical replication.

+You can make changes to the RDS DB instances in the green environment without affecting production workloads.
+For example, you can upgrade the major or minor DB engine version, upgrade the underlying file system configuration, or change database parameters in the staging environment.
+You can thoroughly test changes in the green environment.
+When ready, you can switch over the environments to promote the green environment to be the new production environment.
+The switchover typically takes under a minute with no data loss and no need for application changes.

+Because the green environment is a copy of the topology of the production environment, the green environment includes the features used by the DB instance.
+These features include the read replicas, the storage configuration, DB snapshots, automated backups, Performance Insights, and Enhanced Monitoring.
+If the blue DB instance is a Multi-AZ DB instance deployment, then the green DB instance is also a Multi-AZ DB instance deployment.

+---

 # Messaging #
 ### Amazon Pinpoint ###
 Is an AWS service that you can use to engage with your customers across multiple messaging channels.
 You can use Amazon Pinpoint to send push notifications, in-app notifications, emails, text messages, voice messages, and messages over custom channels.